Sugar Snap Organic Pea Seed

-This superior strain is the result of an ongoing collaboration with the family of Sugar Snap's original breeder, Dr. Calvin Lamborn, and is offered only by Johnny's.
+Johnny's superior strain!
+From an ongoing collaboration with the family of Dr. Calvin Lamborn, the original breeder of Sugar Snap.
 A household name for its sweet, crisp pods, Sugar Snap germinates well in cold, wet soil, and the vigorous plants quickly produce a thick stand that requires support.
 Vines avg.
 72" with 1 or 2 pods per node.
 Yields well over a long season in both hot and cold weather.
 Remove string from pods before cooking.
 Needs trellising.
 AAS winner.
 USDA Certified Organic.
 Avg.
 2,000 seeds/lb.
 Packet: 250 seeds.

 CULTURE: Peas are a cool-weather crop.
 Midsummer pickings are not as prolific as earlier harvests.
 For best yields ensure adequate fertility and a pH of 6.5-6.8.
 Adjust pH with ground limestone or wood ashes, ideally in the fall prior to spring planting.
 Inoculate peas to encourage formation of nitrogen-producing nodules on the plant roots.
 This enriches the soil, results in larger plants, and increases yield.